Automattic/jetpack/readme.txt

 **Bug fixes**

+* Map Block: avoid errors when adding more than 2 points on a map.
 * Widget Visibility: ensure that the visibility options always appear on old Widgets Options screen.
 * WordAds: ensure that the ads.txt file created by the feature returns a correct HTTP response code.